 Confidentiality

-Confidentiality is the process by which sensitive information is protected against unauthorized disclosure.
+Confidentiality is the process by which sensitive information is protected against unauthorized disclosure while in transit.
 Confidentiality MUST adhere to the following requirements:

+R5016: If a SERVICE uses TLS, it MUST provide Confidentiality (as defined in this section) for any TLS connections.

 R4002: A SERVICE MUST NOT send a SOAP ENVELOPE without encrypting the SOAP ENVELOPE Body.

 R4067: A SERVICE MAY reject a SOAP ENVELOPE that does not encrypt the SOAP ENVELOPE Body.